Emergent gravity in superplastic crystals: The theory on the language of Wigner - Weyl formalism

 Here $\bf Tr$ is the functional trace of an operator that obeys ${\bf Tr} \hat{A} \hat{B} = {\bf Tr} \hat{B} \hat{A}$.
 Therefore, since $\delta (Q_W\star G_W) =0$, the variation of $\frac{d}{d\eta} {\rm log}\, Z$ is equal to zero:

 We come to an interesting conclusion that the derivative of (the logarithm of) the partition function is topological invariant provided that the last integral in Eq. (\ref{deltaZ}) vanishes.

 In the above proof it has been implied that the integrals are convergent.
 The absence of the infrared divergencies means that neither $\hat{G}$ nor $\hat{Q}$ have poles at finite values of momenta.
 As for the ultraviolet divergencies, we assume that the discussed theory does not contain them.
-In particular, we may imagine, that this theory has the form of a lattice model (the imaginary time is discretized as well).
+It has the form of a lattice model (the imaginary time is discretized as well).
 The formalism described in Sect. \ref{elastic}, which leads to the Groenewold equation, formally has been derived for the continuous theory.
 It remains valid for the lattice models as well if the external field (in our case this is the elastic deformation tensor) varies slowly, so that its variation at the distance of the order of the lattice spacing may be neglected (for the details see \cite{Z2016_1,SZ2018,FZ2019}).
 This condition is assumed in the theory of elasticity.
-However, we do not rely on the assumption that the considered theory is defined on the lattice.
-This is only one of the possible options.
-For our purposes it is enough to assume that the theory is free from the ultraviolet divergencies.

 Thus Eq. (\ref{dZe}) at zero temperature is topological invariant for the gapped systems that do not contain ultraviolet divergencies provided that

 for the given class of variations $\delta Q_W(p,x)$.
 Notice, that the theories containing gapless fermions in the presence of interactions suffer from the infrared divergencies, we do not consider them here.